-This weekend at Bay to Breakers, Rinse brought San Francisco a different kind of novel tech: a system designed to give ambitious people their time back.
+This weekend at Bay to Breakers, Rinse brought San Francisco something the city doesn't see often: a system designed to keep ambitious people ready for whatever's next.

 Or more accurately: laundry you never have to think about.